brentgroves/k8s-train/install-microk8s-with-lb-ingress/installation-microk8s-lb-ingress.md

 For load balancing in a MicroK8s cluster, MetalLB can make use of Ingress to properly balance across the cluster ( make sure you have also enabled ingress in MicroK8s first, with microk8s enable ingress).
 To do this, it requires a service.
 A suitable ingress service is defined here:

-The MetalB is lv 4 and the ingress is lv 7 of the osi model so the traffic is first seen by the metalb loadbalance which then sends it to one of the ingress controllers to decide which pod to send it to using an ingress object.
+The MetalB is lv 4 and the ingress is lv 7 of the osi model so the traffic is first seen by the metalb loadbalance which then sends it to one of the ingress controllers through the service you define to decide which pod to send it to using an ingress object.

 DO THIS FIRST BEFORE ENABLING METALB
 This only has to be done on one node.
 I ran it on the master node.